swildermann/azure-docs/articles/synapse-analytics/sql/resources-self-help-sql-on-demand.md

 ## Query fails with error while handling an external file.

-If your query fails with the error message “error handling external file: Max errors count reached’, it means that there is a mismatch of a specified column type and the data that needs to be loaded.
+If your query fails with the error message 'error handling external file: Max errors count reached', it means that there is a mismatch of a specified column type and the data that needs to be loaded.
 To get more information about the error and which rows and columns to look at, change the parser version from ‘2.0’ to ‘1.0’.

 ### Example